AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/accessibilitysession4.md

 ---
-title: Advanced PDF Accessibility, Scanned Documents & Complex Lists
+title: Scanned Documents & Complex Lists
 description: This on-demand session addresses the more complex issues people frequently run into such as scanned documents and complex lists
 role: User
 product: adobe acrobat